DylanPiercey/spawn-server-webpack-plugin/README.md

 # Spawn Server (Webpack Plugin)
 Webpack plugin for Node builds that will automatically load the build into memory when watching and restart the server on consecutive builds.

-This plugin also automatically supports inline source maps.

 # Installation

 #### Npm